-The goal of the ESPN RePlay program is to repurpose vacant spaces and increase access to quality recreational opportunities in low to moderate income neighborhoods in Los Angeles, CA, Philadelphia, PA, and Baltimore, MD.
+The goal of the ESPN RePlay program is to repurpose vacant spaces and increase access to quality recreational opportunities in low to moderate income neighborhoods.
 LISC will identify projects and provide technical assistance to local residents and community groups, and assist them from the predevelopment and construction phases to project completion.

 Nonprofit, neighborhood-based organizational partners can play a leading role in converting vacant lots into active recreational spaces.
 With experience in both real estate development and community building, many of these organizations possess the capacity to address both the capital aspects of land development and the program elements (i.e., youth sports tournaments, science fairs, summer festivals, community celebrations and after-school events).
 Equally important, neighborhood-based organizations have connections to their community that legitimize their operations and draw resident support for their work.
 Local residents need to have a sense of ownership and see themselves as stakeholders in the creation and maintenance of recreational spaces in order for them to be protected and preserved for long-term use.